-In the Old Testament, especially among Kings, bigamy was common.
+In the Old Testament, especially among Kings, having many wives (bigamy) was common.
 History reveals that Solomon was very aggressive in his foreign policy.
-In sealing treaties in ancient days, it was customary for a lesser king to give his daughter in marriage to the greater king (in this case, Solomon).
+In sealing treaties in ancient days, it was customary for a lesser king to give his daughter in marriage to the greater king.
 Every time a new treaty was sealed, Solomon ended up with another wife.
 These wives were considered tokens of good will between the two kings.

 In marrying more than one woman, Solomon was going against God’s revealed will regarding monogamy.
 From the very beginning God created one woman for one man (Genesis 1:27; 2:21-25).